-Course Code: RMT 600L Credit hours: 3 Description
+Course Code: RMT 600L

 The course introduces the students to the principles and methods of legal research, as well as the meaning and types of legal research.
 The students will also learn scientific tools used to collect data, fundamental principles of legal writing, rules of comparison between the current legal systems (Islamic law, Latin system and Anglo-American system), ethics of scientific research and oral expression skills related to the research presentation and findings.